-AACSB: Reflective Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation

-Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property, real property, intangible assets, and natural resources.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property, real property, intangible assets, and natural resources.
+Level of Difficulty: 1 Easy Topic: Cost Recovery and Basis for Cost Recovery

-- 40. Which of the following is not usually included in an asset's tax basis?
+40. Which of the following is not usually included in an asset's tax basis?

 - A. Purchase price

 - B. Sales tax

 - C. Shipping

 - D. Installation costs

 - E. All of these are included in an asset's tax basis